hning86/azuremlps/README.md

 $node = Get-AmlExperimentNode -ExperimentId $exp.ExperimentId -Comment 'Train me'
 # Download the output of the Train Model module, which is an ilearner file.
 Download-AmlExperimentNodeOutput -ExperimentId $exp.ExperimentId -NodeId $node.Id -OutputPortName 'Trained model' -OutputType Payload -DownloadFileName 'myModel.ilearner'
-# Download the visualization JSON content of a Train Model module, which is a json file.
+# Download the visualization content of a Train Model module, which is a json file.
 Download-AmlExperimentNodeOutput -ExperimentId $exp.ExperimentId -NodeId $node.Id -OutputPortName 'Trained model' -OutputType Visualization -DownloadFileName 'myModelViz.json'

 # Get the node(s) with a user comment "Get CSV"
 $node2 = Get-AmlExperimentNode -ExperimentId $exp.ExperimentId -Comment 'Get CSV'
 # Download the output of an Convert to CSV module, which is a csv file.
-Download-AmlExperimentNodeOutput -ExperimentId $exp.ExperimentId -NodeId $node2.Id -OutputPortName 'Results dataset' -OutputType Payload -DownloadFileName 'myScoredDataset.csv'
+Download-AmlExperimentNodeOutput -ExperimentId $exp.ExperimentId -NodeId $node2.Id -OutputPortName 'Results dataset' -DownloadFileName 'myScoredDataset.csv'

 ```
 This commandlet leverages the config.json file.